mybot-organization/mybot/.github/CONTRIBUTING.md

 }
 ```

-`restart` and `wait` tasks are used by the debug task.
+The `restart` and `wait` tasks are used by the debug task.
 Waiting 0.1s is a little trick to avoid the debugger to close because debugpy isn't ready yet.
 The other tasks aren't required, but you can run them from `Terminal > Run Task...` (and `Run Build Task...` for the build task).

-You have to run the `watch` command before debugging.
+You must run the `watch` command before debugging.

 More information here: https://code.visualstudio.com/docs/python/debugging